alexander-danilenko/dotfiles-windows/README.md

 ## 💿 Windows 11 Installation Media

+Get your Windows 11 installation ready with clean, bloatware-free media that ensures a smooth setup experience.
+Using the right installation source prevents unnecessary software and provides a solid foundation for your system.
+Download the ISO and create a bootable USB drive following the simple steps below.

 ### 📥 Download Windows 11 ISO image

 **Download Windows 11 ISO** file from one of two sources: